npickens/htx/README.md

 </div>
 ```

-Now suppose `this.shuttleCount` has changed to 2 and the template function is called again to refresh the
+Then `this.shuttleCount` gets changed to 2.
+If the template instance's `render` function is then called
-existing DOM.
-The HTX JavaScript library will walk the existing DOM tree and make modifications as follows:
+again to refresh the DOM, it will walk the existing DOM fragment and make modifications as follows:

 1. The first node to be rendered is the parent `<div>` with a key of 1.
 It already exists, so we walk to the
    next node in the tree: the child `<div>` with key 2.